 1. Designing and Architecture

-The point of making use of architecture to design and realize a structure or solution is, that it will be more robust, more esthetic, and more usable/functional as a structure or solution than it would be if it was designed without making use of architecture.
+The point of making use of architecture to design and realize a structure or solution is that it will be more robust, more esthetic, and more usable/functional as a structure or solution than it would be if it were designed without making use of architecture.
 The architecture of a structure or solution is the total concept that is or will be applied to a structure or solution upon realization.
 And that differs from the normal design of structures and solutions because architecture takes concepts and principles into account.
 It starts at a conceptual level.
 Normal design often only starts at the logical/functional level or physical/technical and complies with standards and regulations.

 Dragon1 Open Enterprise Architecture Method